POSTECH-CVLab/PeRFception/docs/visualization/perf_scannet.md

 # PeRFception-ScanNet

-## Novel View Synthesis

 We visualize some example scenes of our PeRFception-ScanNet dataset.
-All images are rendered images on unseen views.
 For full datasets, we recommend to refer to the link [here](https://huggingface.co/datasets/YWjimmy/PeRFception-ScanNet/tree/main).

 <div class="image-side">
     <a href="https://huggingface.co/datasets/YWjimmy/PeRFception-ScanNet/tree/main/plenoxel_scannet_scene0000_00">